react-page/react-page/README.md

 * Based on reusable React Components, it gives developers, authors and designers new ways of working together and creating better and richer experiences more easily.
 * It works on mobile and touch devices.

-With these principles in mind, I went out and implemented the ORY Editor, which you are looking at right now.
+With these principles in mind, I went out and implemented the React Page, which you are looking at right now.

 ## Quickstart